scaleoutsean/eseries-perf-analyzer/README.md

 - Exposed: Grafana at [https://localhost:3443](https://localhost:3443)
 - **NOT** exposed: Victoria Metrics at [https://localhost:8428](https://localhost:8428) (it may be exposed by editing the Compose file)

+Do not open the exposed ports on the host unless you need external access.
+When you open them, you can limit access by IP and add a reverse proxy with authentication.

 For multiple E-Series systems, it's best to create multiple collector-only Docker Compose files, although you can have all of them in same place (but exposed Prometheus ports and container names must be different).
 And finally, you'd have to scrape each Prometheus metrics endpoint and start managing Victoria Metrics, either from the UI or API/CLI.
+See CONFIGURATION.md for more.

 ## Use `collector` from CLI